Wneh/komp14-testsuite/README.md

 Best way to use this test suite is to add it as git submodule to your own project

-Add the submodule
+Add the submodule:

 ````
 $ git submodule add https://github.com/Wneh/komp14-testsuite.git
 ````

-Now, download the submodules files
+Now, download the submodules files:

 ````
 $ git submodule init